The best afternoon tea in Edinburgh

 So without further ado, here are some of the best places to head for afternoon tea in Edinburgh...

 With views across Festival Square to the iconic Edinburgh Castle, afternoon tea at One Square is the perfect way to spend an indulgent afternoon.
-Choose from fine enveloped teas, or speciality loose-leaf varieties brewed at your table in the most theatrical fashion, with an assortment of sandwiches, scones and homemade preserves, as well as sweet treats created by the in-house expert pastry chefs.
+The traditional menu, served daily from 2.30pm - 5.30pm, features a delicious assortment of sandwiches, freshly baked scones and sweet treats – all perfectly paired with your choice of loose-leafed teas or an indulgent chilled glass of Moët Impérial Champagne.

-This contemporary boutique hotel offers three afternoon tea options - Tigerlily Tea, Tiny Tea and Gentleman's Tea.
-Highlights include the moreish smoked Scottish salmon and
+This contemporary boutique hotel offers three afternoon tea options - Tigerlily Tea, Deluxe Tea and Champagne Tea.
+Highlights include the moreish smoked Scottish salmon and cream cheese finger sandwiches and the devilishly good chocolate brownie.

 Tigerlily, 125 George St, Edinburgh, EH2 4JN, Tel: 0131 225 5005, www.tigerlilyedinburgh.co.uk